KeiranHines/Pacman-AI-Contest/README.md

 You are also able to download the history associated with each replay, they are located in the corresponding .log file.

 ### Contest Results
-In this contest my team came a very close second.
+In this contest my team, It_depends came a very close second.
 The team standings were as follows

 | Team            | Points | Win | Tie | Lost | FAILED | Score Balance |
 |-----------------|--------|-----|-----|------|--------|---------------|